Foundation Diet and Health

 Ecological footprint - animal welfare

-The ecological footprint in terms of the amount of CO 2 emitted for the production of cocoa butter depends on the cultivation method (organic or conventional cultivation), but also on the management (monoculture or agroforestry).
-Organic agroforestry produces the smallest amounts of CO 2 emissions compared to conventional agroforestry or the cultivation of cocoa trees in monocultures.
+The ecological footprint in terms of the amount of CO2 emitted for the production of cocoa butter depends on the type of cultivation (organic or conventional cultivation), but also on the management (monoculture or agroforestry).
+Organic agroforestry produces the smallest amounts of CO2 emissions compared to conventional agroforestry or the cultivation of cocoa trees in monocultures.
 11 Overall, however, the ecological footprint is high, mainly due to the long transport routes from Africa or South America and the many production steps.
-6 The carbon released during slash-and-burn for monocultures, which the trees have stored, must also be taken into account.
+6 Another factor to consider is the carbon released during slash-and-burn for monocultures, which the trees have stored.
 This further increases the ecological footprint.
-12 It is difficult to understand under which type of management the cocoa trees are grown for the production of cocoa products.
-However, you can look out for the Rainforest Alliance certified seal.
+12 It is difficult to understand under which type of cultivation the cocoa trees are grown for the production of cocoa products.
+However, you can look for the Rainforest Alliance certified seal.
 Companies with this certification are encouraged to plant more native trees on their land and promote local agroforestry.
-Child labour can also be excluded through this seal (or through Fairtrade ).
+Child labor can also be excluded through this seal (or through Fairtrade).
 13

 Cocoa butter has a poor water footprint: around 34,000 litres of water are needed to produce 1 kg of cocoa butter.
 In comparison, 1 kg of coffee requires 18,900 litres of water and 1 kg of beef requires 15,400 litres of water.
 5